mfoots/study-guides/computer-programming/third-quarter-review.md

 #ThinkPython

-> Note: This review is still a work in progress.

 # File IO

 When you run a program, the code instructions and data is stored in RAM.
 RAM is **volatile** memory.
 When the program ends or the computer powers off, the contents of RAM is cleared.